What is Mold?

 Before you list your house, I recommend getting a home inspection, plumbing inspection from a licensed plumber and get a pre-listing mold inspection if you have suspicions that you may have a moisture problem.
 Most likely a buyer will still get their own home inspection (and they should), however, this is information that you should disclose to any potential buyer.

 There are disclosures that you fill out when selling a home where mold grows, your home and all the information including a home inspection and mold inspection should be provided to a potential buyer.
 If you try to hide a potential problem, the buyer will most likely find out and there could be litigation and lawsuits as a result.
 It is important for a buyer to know what they are purchasing and aware of all the facts to prevent a future lawsuit.

-If you are considering listing your home for sale and suspect you may have water intrusion or potential mold, be sure to address it with a mold inspection and having it professional remediated.
+If you are considering listing your home for sale and suspect you may have water intrusion or potential mold, be sure to address it with a mold inspection and having it professionally remediated.

 If mold is discovered when you are selling a home where mold grows, and when you are preparing your home for sale, it is an issue that can be addressed and remedied.
 Most lenders won’t loan on a property that has the presence of mold.
 And most buyers will not proceed with the purchase without the mold being remediated.

 Be sure to disclose to any potential buyer any issues with the property that you are aware of, so the buyer is fully aware of the condition of the property to avoid any future issues with the house.